theknighthades/cosmodrome-installer/README.md

 # Installation

-In the OpenRC variant of the Artix Linux iso, run the following as root:
+In the OpenRC variant of the Artix Linux .iso, run the following as root:

 ```
 git clone https://github.com/theknighthades/cosmodrome-installer
 cd cosmodrome-installer/
 sh cosmodrome-installer.sh
 ```
+That's it.

 # Future Developments